 - Do no touch the carcass of a dead or sick animal with your bare hands.
 If you do it involuntarily, wash your hands immediately.

-- Avoid approaching, touching, petting or feeding unknown, stray or wild animals.
+- Avoid approaching, touching, petting or feeding unknown, stray or wild animals, even if it looks harmless.
 Teach your children to do the same.
 Keep an eye on young children playing with domestic animals.

-- If you have a dog or a cat, get it vaccinated against rabies.
+- If you have a domestic animal, get it vaccinated against rabies.

 - Do not let your pets roam.
 Keep dogs in a safe place, tied up or on a leash.